ducquando/learn-swift/README.md

 }
 ```

-> Strictly speaking, this type of function does still return a value, even though no return value is defined.
+> Strictly speaking, this type of function still returns a value, even though no return value is defined.
 Functions without a defined return type return a special value of type `Void`.
-This is simply an empty tuple, which is written as `()`.
+This is simply an empty tuple, written as `()`.

 If we want our function to return some value, we use the `return` statement and *return type*.
-A function with a defined return type can’t allow control to fall out of the bottom of the function without returning a value, and attempting to do so will result in a compile-time error.
+A function with a defined return type can't allow control to fall out of the bottom of the function without returning a value, and attempting to do so will result in a compile-time error.

-With *return values*, we can access and assign the result of the function to a variable in outer scope.
-For example, we can modify the function `multiply()` above to returns an Int rather than printing that Int out, then assigns the return value to a variable called `result`.
+With *return values*, we can access and assign the result of the function to a variable in an outer scope.
+For example, we can modify the function `multiply()` above to return an Int rather than printing that Int out, then assigns the return value to a variable called `result`.

 ```swift
 // Example of a function with one return value